Ekene-Joan/LITA_CAPSTONE_PROJECT/README.md

 ### Project Objective
 ---
-To gain a comprehensive understanding of the sales performance and customer trends, we can extract key insights by analyzing the data based on the following questions:
+To gain a comprehensive understanding of sales performance and customer trends, we can extract key insights by analyzing the data based on the following questions:

 - Retrieve the total sales for each product category.
 - Find the number of sales transactions in each region.